jlaraya1/jlaraya1/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on Synthetic datasets, gap-filling and quality Control using machine learning tools.
+- 🔭 I’m currently working on Climate Change, Data Processing, Quality Control, Synthetic datasets, gap-filling using machine learning tools.
 - 🌱 I’m currently learning a lot about machine learning stuff!
 - 👯 I’m looking to collaborate on any of the topics related to the work I do!
 - 📫 How to reach me: j.araya@cyi.ac.cy